Sandie's Ordering App Design

 To meet the needs of recurring customers quickly, I created the favoriting option, which is displayed directly on the homepage and is easily accessible on the food menu navigation.
 This saves time for repeat orders and makes the experience feel personalized to the user.
 Payment information is also saved.

 I created a point system so the experience is gamified and rewarding.
 I wanted the users to feel valid for ordering through the app to see progress.

 From this project, I had valuable experiences testing with actual participants and hearing a wide variety of feedback.
 It was important to learn how to prioritize feedback, and that helped me stay focused on what solutions to the ultimate problem.
 At the end of the day, I learned that people were quite willing to help.

-During the exploratory research, I realized the continuing possibilities when developing food ordering apps.
+During the exploratory research, I found there is still big opportunities for food ordering apps.
 From meal-planning your week with your favorite restaurant, to preparing a group order with your colleagues, there’s still so much to be mastered by designers for users to intuitively use.